JasonRammoray/animal-sales/README.md

     - `[LOGGING]` followed by the logging options on each row below.
 The section should specify these attributes:
         * `audit_http_requests` - a comma-separated list of HTTP verbs (in upper case) that shall be stored in the audit log
         * `audit_log` - a path to the audit log relative to the project folder
-* Initialize a database: ` FLASK_APP=app/main.py flask db init`
+* Initialize a database: `FLASK_APP=app/main.py flask db init`
 * Create the database migrations: `FLASK_APP=app/main.py flask db migrate`
 * Apply the database migrations: `FLASK_APP=app/main.py flask db upgrade`
 * If you're using a JetBrains IDE, create a run configuration for the Flask app by specifying script path as `app/main.py`.
-Otherwise, run that from the terminal: `FLASK_APP=app/main.py flask run`.
+Otherwise, run that from the terminal: `FLASK_APP=app/main.py flask run --host=0.0.0.0`.

 ## App shell
 In order to activate the app shell mode run: `FLASK_APP=app/main.py flask shell`.
 Make sure you've migrated and have upgraded your database first.